-Or 411-422 Freshman Organ
+Or 411-423 Freshman Organ

 Text: Davis: The Organist's Manual, Bach: Short Preludes and Fugues, Chorales from the Orgelbuchlein; selected works from Romantic and 20th-century composers; hymns.
-Both semesters, one credit.
+Both semesters, one to three credits.
 Prerequisite: Organ Audition.
 Corequisite: Or 099.